Most selective colleges require you to submit an essay or personal statement as part of your application.

-Admissions officers have to read an unbelievable number of essays, most of which are forgettable.
+Admissions officers have to read an unbelievable number of college essays, most of which are forgettable.
 Many students try to sound smart rather than sounding like themselves.
 Others write about a subject that they don't care about, but that they think will impress admissions officers.

-You don't need to have started your own business or spent the summer hiking the Appalachian Trail.
+You don't need to have started your own business or have spent the summer hiking the Appalachian Trail.
 Colleges are simply looking for thoughtful, motivated students who will add something to the first-year class.

 It could be an experience, a person, a book—anything that has had an impact on your life.